Copyleaks/ng-web-report/README.md

 ### Adding Real-Time Results

 The `CopyleaksWebReportModule` includes the `ReportRealtimeResultsService`, a powerful feature that enables the addition of new results to the real-time view of the plagiarism report.
-This capability is especially useful for applications where plagiarism check results are received incrementally and need to be displayed to the user as they arrive.
+This capability benefits applications where plagiarism check results are received incrementally and must be displayed to the user as they arrive**.**

 ##### **Usage**: